The Human Eyes Definition in Biology: Diagram with Eye Parts

-What do you know about the eye definition biology?
+The Human Eye DefinitionWhat do you know about the eye definition biology?
 Just learn about human eye facts and you will get precious information about it.
 You can define the eye as an organ of vision which makes you visualize the world around you.
 The eyes are two in number and each is placed inside specialized compartments in the skull.

 The human eye is the organ which enables you to see.
 The human eye does not only let you view the scenes and phenomenon in your surroundings, but also enables you to differentiate between colors.
 Sometimes, there is a minor defect in the eye function and the individual cannot make difference between the red and green color.
 What is the name for such a condition?
 Well, you call it ‘color blindness’.

-Human Eye Diagram:
+The Human Eye Parts with Diagram:

 No doubt, the human eye diagram will add a lot to your knowledge.
 But, it cannot give you all the interesting information about its working mechanism and capabilities.
+When you talk of the human eye structure, they exist in pairs, each one being approximately 2.5 cm in diameter.
+There are following main parts of human eye:

 • Sclera: The knowledge of eye parts and functions is both useful and interesting.
 The white part of our eyes is known as sclera.
 It consists of fibrous tissues.
 The job of this part it to protect the internal parts of the eye.